-Rosh Hashanah 2020 begins before sundown on Friday, Sept.
-18, and ends after nightfall on Sunday, September 20.
-Full Rosh Hashanah Calendar
+Rosh Hashanah 2023 begins before sundown on Friday, September 15,

 A week later, the High Holidays reach their crescendo with Yom Kippur (the Day of Atonement).
 Like angels, we neither eat nor drink for 25 hours.
 Dressed in white, we pray in the synagogue—united as one people, children of One Father.

-Yom Kippur 2020 begins before sundown on Sunday, September 27, and ends after nightfall on Monday, September 28.
-Full Yom Kippur Schedule
+Yom Kippur 2023 begins before sundown on Sunday, September 24,

 But it does not end there.
 The other-worldliness of the High Holidays is then channeled into the festive holidays of Sukkot and Simchat Torah, which bring the annual fall holiday season to a most joyous conclusion.